 Just to distract you from writing so many letters.

 Other times, all I do is stare at your reflected image

 Having to bear so many words.

 The only time you stand up and walk to the door

 Is to refill the glass with sand.

-You do not know we live in times of peace now.
+You do not know we are at peace.

 art, creative, culture, diversity, literature, Maria Butunoi, poems, poetry, project, stroud